LIS3353 - Technologies for Information Professionals

 https://tiptopsecurity.com/what-is-cryptographic-hashing-md5-sha-and-more/

-Week 7 - The Internet
+Week 5 - Binary and The Internet

 The history: